 Tips for Visiting

-- I highly highly highly recommend a guide.
+- I highly recommend a guide.
 I would have never learned all this information without one.
 Our guide Memo is from Turrialba and it was wonderful to hear his stories, thoughts and opinions on the monument.
 It was fascinating to learn about the design, technology and engineering back in the 1000’s AD.

 - It’s a fairly popular place for tourists and locals, we ran into a few school groups there so if you’d like to visit when there are less crowds, go early in the morning on a weekday.
 Weekends are super busy.